bndtools/bnd/docs/_chapters/250-resolving.md

 The previous diagram adds the resolver to the earlier diagram of the basic model.
 It adds the following entities:

 * **Repository** – A Repository is a collection of resources.
 Repositories can be represented in many different ways as will be discussed later.
 * **Resolver** – The Resolver is the entity that takes a set of _initial requirements_, _system capabilities_, a set of repositories, and produces a _resolution_.
 * **Resolution** – A resolution is a _wiring_ of resources.
 It provides detailed information about what requirements are matched with what capabilities from the included resources.

 An important variable in the resolving process is `effective` which defines the _effectiveness_ under which the resolve operation is performed.
 The resolver will only look at requirements that it deems _effective_.
 The default effectiveness is `resolve`.
 The effectiveness `active` is a convention commonly used for situations that do not need to be resolved by the OSGi framework but are relevant in using the resolver for assembling applications.

 ## Repositories

 A _repository_ is a collection of resources.
 This could be Maven Central or it could be a single bundle.
 That said, neither is a good idea in practice.
 The repository is the _scope_ of the resolution.
 Only resources in the repository can be selected.
 Although the naive idea is to make the scope as large as possible to let the computer do the work, it is much better to _curate_ the repository.

-The are many reasons why you need a curated repository but basically it comes down is the GIGO principle: garbage is garbage out.
+There are many reasons why you need a curated repository but basically it comes down is the GIGO principle: garbage is garbage out.
 Another reason is running time.
 The resolver gets overwhelmed quickly when there are too many alternatives for a requirement.
 Resolving is an NP complete problem and this means that the resolution time quickly becomes very long when a lot of alternatives need to be examined.

 ### Available Repositories